Adam-Said/HAI810I-SnakeAI/README.md

 # HAI810I-SnakeAI

-This project aim to create an AI that learns to play a simple Snake game by using Reinforcment Learning with Python and Pytorch
+This project aims to create an AI that learns to play a simple Snake game by using Reinforcment Learning with Python and Pytorch

 ## Getting Started